 This submission documents the FH PHY subgroup's resolutions of the letter ballot comments on Section 10 of the D1 draft at this time.
-The changes include both editorial changes and technical changes as voted and approved in the FH PHY subgroup sections at the March 1995 plenary.
+The changes include both editorial changes and technical changes as voted and approved in the FH PHY subgroup sections at the March and May 1995 plenary.
 Some portions have not been addressed, either editorially or technically.
 Actual text changes associated with each comment is contained in the proposed revision to section 10.

 A column was added on the right side of the table of collected comments to document the resolution of each comment.
+For comments that were addressed at the May meeting, the resolution is underlined and in blue color in the Word file.
 For editorial comments, the editor of that section has identified the action taken based on the comment.
 All technical comments will be addressed by the FH PHY sub-group to determine the course of action.
-For technical comments addressed and resolved in the March, 1995 meeting, the decision is included with the voting count.
+For technical comments, the decision is included with the voting count.
 Some technical changes may affect multiple comments and paragraphs.
 Every effort has been made to implement all instances as possible.
-For comments that have been addressed but not fully resolved, the resolution is indicated as OPEN and marked with color in the Word file.
+For comments that have been addressed but not fully resolved, the resolution is indicated as OPEN and marked in magenta in the Word file.